ElementoLab/utag/README.md

 )
 ```

-To run the method on a single image:
+To run the method on a single image, pass `None` to the slide_key argument:
 ```python
 from utag import utag
 utag_results = utag(